Artist James Turrell once said, “Light is not so much something that reveals, as it is itself the revelation.”

 LEDs are more rugged, resembling something closer to hard plastic than thin glass.
 They are also more environmentally sound, since their manufacture does not require toxic substances such as mercury.

 As an alternative to the traditional incandescent light bulb, LED lights provide significant energy savings.
 They can be 2,000 percent more efficient than conventional light bulbs and 500 percent more efficient than compact fluorescent bulbs.
-Schubert predicts that widespread use of LEDs over the course of 10 years would save more than $1 trillion in , eliminate the need for nearly a billion barrels of oil over 10 years, and lead to a substantial reduction in emissions of carbon dioxide, the most common greenhouse gas.
+Schubert predicts that widespread use of LEDs over the course of 10 years would save more than $1 trillion in energy costs, eliminate the need for nearly a billion barrels of oil over 10 years, and lead to a substantial reduction in emissions of carbon dioxide, the most common greenhouse gas.

 All of these advantages make LEDs a good replacement light source, says Schubert, adding that this is why there has been a tremendous recent expansion of the LED industry, which is growing by double-digit rates.
 However, he adds, the true potential of LED lighting lies in their ability to transform—rather than simply replace—lighting technology.